dan-kwiat/matched-energy-web-static/content/_home/the-problem-with-renewable-claims.md

 The balancing act is incredible and intricate dance of the power markets, automatic micro-adjustments from generators, and direct interventions by the control room at National Grid.
 Even slight imbalances can lead to equipment failure, brown-outs, and blackouts.

-So, in order for consumption to be powered by a wind-farm it must be simultaneous to the generation and, similarly, in order to be solar-powered consumption needs to be during the day!
+So, in order for consumption to be powered by a wind farm it must be simultaneous to the generation and, similarly, in order to be solar-powered consumption needs to be during the day!

 ## Flexibility
 There are two mechanisms by which to handle the intermittency of wind- and solar-power: